fabiolune/fabiolune.github.io/README.md

 I am a Capoeira (almost-)master, with 20+ years of experience.

-In my free time, I like reading and I maintain some personal projects to play around with new technologies.
+During my off-hours, I find pleasure in reading and actively work on personal projects that allow me to experiment with and delve into emerging technologies.